The Employment Law & HR Summit: Chicago

 The Employment Law & HR Summit

-Illinois has emerged as a closely scrutinized jurisdiction in U.S. employment law, driven by rising litigation trends and stepped-up enforcement across key regulatory areas.
-The Employment Law & HR Summit in Chicago convenes senior in-house legal and HR leaders for intensive strategic planning, cutting-edge legal analysis, and practical implementation frameworks designed to master the state’s evolving compliance landscape and emerging litigation risks.
-This summit empowers organizations to drive compliance excellence, optimize risk management, and lead with strategic confidence into 2026.
+The Midwest has emerged as one of the most dynamic and closely scrutinized regions in U.S. HR and employment law, driven by rising litigation trends, evolving state-specific mandates, and stepped-up enforcement across key regulatory areas.
+The Employment Law & HR Summit in Chicago convenes senior in-house legal and HR leaders from across the Midwest for intensive strategic planning, cutting-edge legal analysis, and practical implementation frameworks for HR and Legal leaders designed to navigate the region’s complex and evolving compliance landscape.

-The agenda addresses Illinois’ most urgent legal and operational priorities—from navigating Equal Pay Act compliance and mandatory pay transparency reporting to developing adaptive policies for AI-driven recruitment and advanced biometric data governance under BIPA.
-Participants will build strategies for coordinating multi-jurisdictional leave administration, deploying robust discrimination prevention frameworks, and preparing for heightened enforcement from the Illinois Department of Labor and the EEOC.
+The agenda addresses the Midwest’s most urgent legal, HR, and operational priorities, from navigating pay equity compliance and emerging pay transparency mandates to developing adaptive policies for AI-driven recruitment and evolving biometric data governance.
+Participants will build strategies for coordinating multi-jurisdictional leave administration, strengthening discrimination prevention frameworks, and preparing for heightened enforcement from state labor departments and the EEOC.

-Exclusively designed for General Counsel, Chief Human Resources Officers, Employment Litigation Counsel, Corporate Legal Executives, and Senior HR Teams, this summit offers privileged access to specialized legal intelligence, strategic peer benchmarking, and forward-thinking compliance models.
-It’s a critical opportunity to anticipate regulatory shifts, reduce litigation exposure, and architect workforce strategies that are legally sound, culturally inclusive, and future-market ready.
+Exclusively designed for General Counsel, Chief Human Resources Officers, Employment Litigation Counsel, Corporate Legal Executives, and Senior HR leaders, this summit offers privileged access to regional legal intelligence, strategic peer benchmarking, and forward-looking compliance models.
+It is a critical opportunity to anticipate regulatory shifts, reduce litigation exposure, and architect workforce strategies that are legally sound, culturally inclusive, and future-ready.

 Key Topics